Popular Christmas Cheer breakfast back on and will be ‘best’ in Ottawa’s history: Lisa MacLeod

 Published Sunday, October 27, 2019 5:51PM EDT

-The popular breakfast was abruptly cancelled late last week for the first time in 68 years after organizers announced they couldn’t secure a venue.
+The popular breakfast was abruptly cancelled late last week for the first time in 68 years, after organizers announced they could not secure a venue.

-Nepean MPP and Tourism Minister Lisa Macleod worked all weekend on the issue, securing the venue and rallying charities and other stakeholders to keep the breakfast going.
+Nepean MPP and Tourism Minister Lisa MacLeod worked all weekend on the issue, securing the provincially-owned Shaw Centre and rallying charities and other stakeholders to keep the breakfast going.
+Now the long-standing event will take place on Friday, December 6th.

+Minister MacLeod says the Shaw Centre will supply the venue and provide about half of the funding for the event.
+The additional $20,000 required to cover costs for hosting the event will need to come from sponsors.

 “This will be the best Christmas Cheer in Ottawa’s history because the community came together to save it” said MacLeod.
 “Many hands make light work and in less than 48 hours community leaders, media and institutions rallied together to support Christmas Cheer!
 I couldn’t be more proud and grateful to be part of this rebirth of an iconic Ottawa tradition” she said.